LAST QUARTER 2025

 Egretta garzetta

-Little Egrets are believed to have first arrived in England during the 1950s.
-The species is now well established in Britain with an increasing population.
-During November seven were spotted resting at the edge of Hainault Lake.
-This small member of the Heron family has a white head, back and chest, black legs and bill and yellow feet.
-It feeds on fish.
+Little Egrets are thought to have first arrived in England in the 1950s.
+The species is now well established in Britain and has been experiencing population growth.
+In November, seven individuals were observed resting at the edge of Hainault Lake.
+This small member of the Heron family is characterised by a white head, back, and chest, along with black legs and bill and yellow feet.
+Its diet primarily consists of fish.

 #